Thursday, August 30, 2007

 If you are a flightsim fan who wants to fly the Boeing 737 next generation series well Precision Manuals has the right add on for you!
 This add-on for Microsoft Flight Simulator 2004 is called 737 The next generation.
 This add on has all 737 next generation series aircraft including the -600 -700 and the -800 and -900!
 Each add on has an excellent realistic 737 Next generation GMAX model almost precisely relevant to the real aircraft!
 Also included is the regular 2D panel and a absolutely realistic virtual cockpit to enjoy the full realism of this state of the art glass cockpit.

+This is the cockpit view I recommend!
+When you are flying at cruising altitude of your virtual flight and you want to be comfortable just take your seat and sit back and enjoy the spectacular scenery in the well modeled virtual cabin!
 But that's not all you get in this ultra realistic add on! you also get an operating manual, complete avionics and more!
 Also featured is an operating to real world standards fully interactive Flight Management computer for more realism!
 And last but not least are dozens of free liveries to download to fly these aircraft on airlines world wide!

-ring the -800 and -900 separately and you must have the -600 and the -700 add on to make the -800 and -900 work!
+Note: You need to get the add on featuring the -800 and -900 separately and you must have the -600 and the -700 add on to make the -800 and -900 work!
 If you want this add on for Microsoft Flight Simulator X well there is a version of these two add ons in one that is coming soon!
 To start your flightsim 737 next generation experience go to www.precisionmanuals.com!

 below: the cover of the PMDG